 Please be considerate to your neighbors.
 Place large items out for collection no more than one day in advance.
 Garbage crews turn in a daily list of items to be picked up, and a special crew returns the NEXT working day to pick up your items.

-If you are not sure what the correct day for a particular large item or are unsure if we would pick it up, call the Solid Waste & Recycling Office at (612) 673-2917.
+If you are not sure what the correct day for a particular large item or are unsure if we would pick it up, contact our office.

 Donate Useable Large Items